Frank Bongiorno: Public commentary

 Bongiorno has been a frequent contributor to Inside Story, The Conversation and The Monthly.
 Bongiorno was appointed a Member of the Order of Australia in the 2019 Australia Day Honours in recognition of his "significant service to tertiary education in the field of history."

 Bongiorno, who is a republican, has expressed doubt about Australia becoming a republic under the reign of King Charles III: "I don't see any easy road ahead.
 Even if there is a shift in public opinion towards the idea of a republic, as there might be, the problem of the detail will remain a barrier, as it did in 1999.
 In my view, any method of selection that doesn't involve some kind of popular vote will never gain majority support.
 On the other hand, there are many republicans - some very well-placed in terms of access to public platforms - who believe popular election will undermine or even undo parliamentary democracy.
 These differences could not be bridged in 1998-99.
 I remain to be convinced they can be almost a quarter of a century on...
 [There is a] tradition whereby politicians proclaim the republic inevitable while always finding reasons to put it off until the week after never".

 On the state of present-day Australian politics, Bongiorno says "Today, our democracy suffers from the systematic marginalisation of those who do not aspire, and cannot realistically aspire, to the profession of politics.
 But serious social and political change needs dreamers, visionaries, and thinkers – and perhaps even the occasional prophet and ratbag."
 He believes the election of the Albanese Government could be historic: "In the year of the fiftieth anniversary of the election of the Whitlam government, the 2022 election arguably saw the most significant shift towards a progressive politics since that time."
+Of Anthony Albanese himself, Bongiorno disputes his image as an outsider, writing that he was in fact a "very modern species: the student politician who came to parliament via a career as a political staffer and party official."